Вернуться назад

 A total of 12 specialized Coordinating Councils in various fields of air transport activity of the Member States of the Agreement act within the framework of the IAC.

-IAC as international independent body registered as such in the ICAO conducted over 600 accident investigations including major fatal accidents in 76 countries in the world.
+IAC as international independent body registered as such in the ICAO has conducted over 600 accident investigations including major fatal accidents in 76 countries in the world.

 • implementation of efficient regional cooperation of neighboring states;